 As an Amazon seller, you know that winning the Buy Box can make or break your business.
 But what exactly is the Buy Box?
 And how do you win it?
-In this post, I’ll explain exactly what the Buy Box is, how to win it, and give you some tips for keeping it.
+In this post, I’ll explain exactly what the Buy Box is, how to win it, and give you some tips on how to keep it.

 What is the Amazon Buy Box?

 The Amazon Buy Box is the section that appears on the right side of the product listing page that allows a shopper to add the item to their cart.
 On the app or on mobile, it appears beneath the images.

 Not all sellers have access to the Buy Box on Amazon.

 Oftentimes when there are third-party sellers – other sellers selling the same product – this can get complicated.
 Only one seller can win the Buy Box on Amazon at a time.
 Problems ensue.

 Why is the Buy Box on Amazon Important for Sellers?

 Considering that 82% of sales on Amazon come through the Buy Box (and even more for mobile shoppers), it’s incredibly important for a seller to win it.

 Adding an item directly to the cart from the product listing page is the easiest way for a customer to make a purchase on Amazon.
 When you don’t have access to the Buy Box, the customer has to check out the options from other sellers.